colomboluke/bracket-maker/src/Brainstorm.md

 BUGS:
 - Something is up with resetting votes - sometimes it says there's a tie when only two people have voted
 - When going back from play screen to home screen, it removes any teams that have byes
+- In a bracket with 6 teams, when rearranging teams, it removes any teams with byes

 TODO:
 - Basic functionality